RoboMorph: Evolving Robot Morphology using Large Language Models

-Terrains define the tasks for which robot morphologies are optimized.
-Each terrain is designed to produce a distinct set of optimal designs.
-We extend the set of environments introduced in Robogrammar~\cite{zhao2020robogrammar}.
-Figure~\ref{fig:designs} provides visualizations of each terrain.
+We introduce \method{}, a framework that integrates LLM-based generation, evolutionary algorithms, robot grammars, and RL-based control evaluation.
+Unlike prior work, \method{} uses the compositional priors of LLMs as a mutation operator, enabling the discovery of morphologies that classical search heuristics overlook.
+By exploiting the reasoning capabilities of LLMs within the grammar, our method accelerates exploration of the design space and uncovers unconventional solutions beyond what human-engineered heuristics or latent models produce.

-\textbf{Ridged terrain.} A series of evenly spaced ridges, averaging two meters apart, spans the entire width of this terrain.
-It requires locomotion designs capable of jumping or crawling for effective navigation.
+The grammar, adapted from Robogrammar~\cite{zhao2020robogrammar}, defines structural rules that ensure generated designs are physically plausible.
+At each generation, the LLM proposes new robot designs expressed in this grammar.
+These are compiled into XML models and simulated to train control policies, which determine each design's fitness score.
+The highest-performing designs are retained and incorporated as few-shot exemplars in the next prompt, enabling iterative improvement.
+Figure~\ref{fig:framework_loop} provides an overview of this process.

-\textbf{Flat terrain.} A featureless surface with a high friction coefficient of 1.0, accommodating a wide range of locomotion styles and designs.
+LLMs complement evolutionary algorithms in three ways.
+First, they explore the morphology space more efficiently than hand-coded mutation operators.
+Second, they provide a natural-language interface for specifying design constraints.
+Third, they generate structurally diverse candidates in a single step rather than through incremental perturbations.

-\textbf{Frozen terrain.} A flat surface with a low friction coefficient of 0.05.
-This terrain challenges designs to either maximize traction or exploit the reduced friction for movement.
+While our experiments are conducted in simulation, manufacturing constraints and sim-to-real transfer remain open challenges.
+Nevertheless, the results demonstrate the feasibility of using LLMs as generative operators for morphology optimization.
+The designs discovered by \method{} exhibit distinctive traits that reflect the LLM's capacity to recombine structural rules in unexpected ways.

-\textbf{Beams terrain.} A series of platforms with overhanging beams suspended in the air.
-Designs must navigate beneath the beams, favoring those that remain close to the ground while avoiding tall or upright postures.
+In summary, our contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt] \item We introduce \method{}, the first framework to integrate LLM-based generation, evolutionary algorithms, robot grammars, and RL control for automated robot morphology design. \item We demonstrate that treating the LLM as a mutation operator yields competitive or superior designs compared to Robogrammar’s graph-search method, while producing more structurally diverse morphologies. \item We analyze design outcomes across four terrains, highlight the strengths and limitations of our approach, and outline directions for bridging simulation with real-world deployment. \end{itemize}

-The framework introduced in this paper, \method{}, is illustrated in Figure~\ref{fig:robomorph}.
-It follows an evolutionary pipeline that maintains a population of robot designs generated using an LLM (specifically, GPT-4o).
-At each iteration, the LLM prompt is provided with a series of few-shot examples, which serve as a guide for the LLM to reason about its design output (Sections~\ref{sec:prompt} and \ref{sec:few_shots}).
+The \method{} framework, shown in Figure~\ref{fig:robomorph}, follows an evolutionary pipeline that maintains a population of robot designs generated by an LLM (specifically, GPT-4o).
+At each iteration, the LLM is prompted with few-shot examples and produces new designs expressed in a grammar-based representation~\cite{zhao2020robogrammar} (Sections~\ref{sec:prompt} and~\ref{sec:few_shots}).
+The grammar enables diverse morphologies while ensuring outputs are physically valid and fabricable.